 It is consistent with the nature of a God who is essentially loving to create a world of beings and communicate that love and delight he had in himself to them.

-- The universe, then, came into being as an explosion of God's glory. - Perfect goodness, beauty and love radiate from God and draw his creatures to ever-increasingly share in God's joy and delight. - They do so as they come to rejoice in divine glory as the Father, Son and Holy Spirit already do. - They do so as they come, not to seek glory for themselves, but as they give glory to God, as the Father, Son and Holy Spirit already do. - This process of growth in happiness will go on forever, eternally increasing unimaginably (1 Cor 2:7-10). - 2.
-God created the world and us so we could share in the love, joy and glory of the intra-personal Trinity.
+The universe, then, came into being as an explosion of God's glory.
+Perfect goodness, beauty, and love radiate from God and draw his creatures to ever-increasingly share in God's joy and delight.
+They do so as they come to rejoice in divine glory as the Father, Son, and Holy Spirit already do.
+They do so as they come not to seek glory for themselves but as they give glory to God, as the Father, Son, and Holy Spirit already do.
+This process of growth in happiness will go on forever, eternally increasing unimaginably (1 Cor 2:7-10.)5 a) What mistaken thoughts, distorted emotions, or wrong practices result when I don't focus enough on God's gloriousness?

+2. God created the world and us so we could to share in the love, joy, and glory of the intra-personal Trinity.
 There are innumerable practical implications and applications to this!
 We will tease some out in the coming weeks.
-But for now, think out some of them yourselves. - a) What mistaken thoughts, distorted emotions or wrong practices result when I don't focus enough on God's gloriousness? - When I forget God's glory, I give pre-eminence to other objects in my life.
-Other things perhaps very good things become too important to me.
-We will look into this much more next week, but this is a profound definition of sin. - a) A more superficial definition of sin is "breaking God's rules."
-That, of course, is true.
-But it is possible to sin without violating any actual rules for behavior. - b) When you make family or work or even your moral record more important than God in your life - when you look to them for more joy and hope than you do for God - they become central to your life and you get distortions.
-We will look at this next week. - c) Whenever you make your family, nation or something else the ultimate thing in your life, it breaks the universe apart through private interest.
-Only when God's glory is pre-eminent do I love "being in general" - the common good! - 2.
-When I forget God's glory, I think of worship only as a duty and not as a fulfillment or as a pleasure. - a) I am called to know and relate to God.
-Of course, worship is a duty since it is God's "due."
-Because of who he is and what he has done, we owe him praise and honor.
+But now think out some of them yourselves.

+First, when I forget God's glory I give pre-eminence to other objects in my life.
+Other things-perhaps very good things--become too important to me.
+We will look into this much more next week, but this is profound definition of sin.
+A more superficial definition of sin is "breaking God's rules."
+That of course is true.
+But it is possible to sin without violating any actual rules for behavior.
+When you make family or work or even your moral record more important than God in your life--when you look to them for more joy and hope than you do for God--they become to central to your life and you get distortions.
+We will look at this next week.
+Whenever you make either your family or your nation or something else your ultimate thing in life--breaks the universe apart through private interest.
+Only when God's glory pre-eminent do I love 'being in general'--the common good!

+Second, when I forget God's glory I think of worship only as a duty and not as a fulfillment or as a pleasure.
+I am called to know and relate to God.
+Of course, worship is a duty since it is God's "due".
+Because of who he is and what he is done we owe him praise and honor.
+But a weak grasp of the nature of God's attribute of glory will mean that worship is not a priority in my life.
+In particular, I will not realize the importance of praise.
+If I pray my prayer life will consist mainly in making petitions and making confessions.